Back to jobs

 Job Description

-The Daily Beast is seeking a talented, motivated, and dependable Breaking News Intern to join our award-winning newsroom on-site in New York as part of the Cheat Sheet/breaking news team.
-Open to undergraduate juniors and seniors, graduate students, and post-grads, the internship is an exciting opportunity for emerging journalists to learn how a newsroom works while gaining hands-on experience.
-The roles are full-time (37.5 hours/week) for three-month periods between Mid-October/Early November and January.
-It will include evening and weekend shifts.
+The Daily Beast is seeking talented, motivated, and dependable Breaking News Interns to join our award-winning newsroom on-site in New York.
+Open to undergraduate juniors and seniors, graduate students and post-grads, the internship program is an exciting opportunity for emerging journalists to learn how a newsroom works while gaining hands-on experience.
+The roles are full-time (37.5 hours/week) for three-month periods, and will include some evening and weekend shifts.

 Ideal candidates are newshounds who can work quickly, write cleanly and with some flair, and both take initiative and direction.